-Formerly known as Solidago graminifolia and currently as Euthamia graminifolia, this pretty meadow perennial is still commonly called grass-leaved goldenrod or flat-top goldenrod.
+Known formerly as Solidago graminifolia and currently as Euthamia graminifolia, this pretty meadow perennial is still commonly called grass-leaved goldenrod or flat-top goldenrod.
 Both of those common names point out its distinctive features: relatively long, slender leaves (though you wouldn’t mistake them for true grasses) and flat-topped clusters of bright yellow blooms in late summer to early fall.
-Typically reaching 2 to 3 feet tall—sometimes to 4 feet—it offers the same pollinator-drawing features of other goldenrods but a different look.
-Be aware that it can spread aggressively by creeping roots in loose soil, so it’s not a good choice for a typical perennial border (I can tell you that from personal experience!) but fine in a meadow or naturalistic planting where competition for other plants will help to control its vigor.
-Native to many parts of North America; seed from wild plants growing in my meadow in Bucks County, PA.
+Typically reaching 2 to 3 feet tall, this species offers the same pollinator-drawing features of other goldenrods but a different look.
+Be aware that it can spread aggressively by creeping roots in loose soil, so it’s not a good choice for a typical perennial border (I can tell you that from personal experience!) but fine in a meadow or naturalistic planting where competition from other plants will help to control its vigor.
+Grass-leaved goldenrod is native to many parts of North America; this seed is from wild plants growing in my meadow in Bucks County, PA.
 Full sun; average to moist soil.
 Perennial; Zones 3 to 9.

 Please read the germination information as well before ordering.